 Yahweh has embedded multiple layers of symbolism in His feasts.
-The symbolism goes deeper than we can cover in this book, but let us look at some interesting relationships between the spring and fall feast seasons.
+The symbolism goes deeper than we can cover in this book, but let us look at some interesting relationships between the feasts of the first month and the seventh month.

 Passover is a half-day event held in the home, followed by seven days of unleavened bread.
 All native Israelites must eat unleavened bread.
 In contrast, Sukkot is a seven-day feast, followed by a half-day public meeting.
 All native Israelites must dwell in sukkot.